AntonPicetti-IBM/drones-iot-visual-recognition/WildFires/wildfires-lab.md

 #### Option 1: locate the pre-trained model

+When you have located the pre-trained model you are ready to [test the model](#test-your-model).

 #### Option 2: train your Watson Visual Recognition Custom Classifier

 1. Click on **Train Model**.